roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

  Carolyn allowed her pet to enjoy the orgasm before getting up and going to her suitcase for what she never left home without... her strap-on cock.
 (Now that would be a great American Express commercial)

  Mindy felt her Mistress leave and yet she didn't move at all.
 The orgasm seemed to just keep going and going, and she refused to move until it ended.
-Report_Story #4